Flower Shop Mysteries

-The Flower Shop Mysteries is a series which airs on Hallmark Movies & Mysteries channel.
+Flower Shop Mystery is a series which airs on Hallmark Movies & Mysteries channel.

 The films star Brooke Shields and Brennan Elliott and are filmed in the USA and Canada.
 They are based on the novels by Kate Collins and first aired in 2016.

 Series overview

 The series centers around a florist and ex-New York City lawyer (Shields) and her involvement in criminal investigations with a local ex-private investigator and local bar owner (Elliott).